01/02/2024 - Articles

 When should the work breakdown structure be created?

 The work breakdown structure is created during the planning phase of a project.
-It is therefore part of the project plan, as are the previously carried out target definition, project environment analysis with stakeholder and risk analysis and the communication plan.
+It is therefore part of the project plan, as are the previously carried out definition of project objectives, project environment analysis with stakeholder and risk analysis and the communication plan.

 The work breakdown structure is ideally created by the project manager during the project planning phase in the form of a workshop involving a well-chosen group of participants.
 Experience and technical expertise are crucial in order to be able to define all the necessary work packages.
 In practice, the brainstorming or mind mapping method is suitable for this.